droidconKE/chai/docs/tech/findings.md

 - Treat the update as its own change: bump, build, run `lint` / `detekt` / tests, and check the Compose and AGP release notes for breaking changes (especially around the deprecated `statusBarColor` and manifest `package` items noted earlier).
 Keep it on this branch and out of unrelated commits.

 ## Prioritized recommendations

+Items 1, 2, and 4 are done, and 5 and 7 are partly done (see Resolution status above).
+The rest are tracked in [`backlog.md`](./backlog.md).

 1. **Wire `ChaiColors` into the theme.** Pass a `colorScheme` derived from the Chai palette into `MaterialTheme`, or have components read `ChaiTheme.colors` / `LocalChaiColorsPalette` directly.
 Today the palette is decorative.
 (Theme.kt, CButtons.kt)
 2. **Fix `CPrimaryButton` colors** so the primary button has a branded container, and replace the bare `Space*` statements with `Spacer*()` calls.
 (CButtons.kt, ChaiButtonsDemoScreen.kt)